Arthur v Anker: Facts & initial hearing

-At length, civil proceedings were initiated by the Arthur's and a counter suit issued by Mr Anker.
+At length, civil proceedings were initiated by the Arthurs and a counter suit issued by Mr Anker.
 This came before Truro County Court in April 1993 and was heard by Judge Anthony Thompson QC.
-The Arthur's sought to obtain aggravated and exemplary damages for malicious falsehood and tortious interference with their car.
-Mr Anker pleaded, by way of defence, that Mr Arthur had trespassed in the car park and that he was entitled therefore to fit the clamp the notices warning of such had been seen by Mr Arthur who had effectively consented to the action.
+The Arthurs sought to obtain aggravated and exemplary damages for malicious falsehood and tortious interference with their car.
+Mr Anker pleaded, by way of defence, that Mr Arthur had trespassed in the car park and that he was entitled therefore to fit the clamp, the notices warning of such had been seen by Mr Arthur who had effectively consented to the action.
 Mr Anker also claimed damages in respect of the assault by Mrs Arthur.

 Judge Thompson found that Mr Arthur had been a trespasser from the outset and had importantly seen and understood the consequences of the warning signs.
 He also dismissed the argument, advanced by the Arthurs, that Mr Anker had committed the offences of theft and blackmail as set out in Black v Carmichael.
 The judge accepted the argument that Mr Anker's actions were founded in the ancient right of "self help" and that as the use of a car park space was a valuable commodity being prevented from using it as the result of the presence of a trespasser therefore incurred a loss.
 On this basis he found that the demand for £40 was reasonable.
 He further found that as Mr Arthur was fully aware of the warning contained in the prominent notices at the time he parked and that, as a consequence, he had consented to the clamping thereby rendering Mr Anker's actions lawful when they would otherwise have been tortious.

 Mr and Mrs Arthur's case was rejected and Mr Anker was awarded damages in respect of the missing clamps and for the assault.